Skip to content

 terminal

-Recommended Base Image: runpod/pytorch:2.4.0-py3.11-cuda12.4.1-devel-ubuntu22.04
+Recommended base image: runpod/pytorch:2.4.0-py3.11-cuda12.4.1-devel-ubuntu22.04

 Is this correct?
 [Y/n] y

-Dockerfile created at apipod-deploy/Dockerfile
+Generating Dockerfile at apipod-deploy/Dockerfile...

 Build the application now using docker?
-(Tag: my-service) [Y/n] y
+(Tag: apipod-my-service) [Y/n] y

 ...